rosafilgueira/EMB_datastreaming/README.md

   ```
   sudo docker exec -it spark-worker bash
   ```
-  Inside the container, the publish_emb.sh calls the producer_kafka.py to send data directly to Kafka (you could check pyspark_app/scripts   /producer_kakfa.py):
+  Inside the container, the publish_emb.sh calls the producer_kafka.py to send data directly to Kafka (you could check pyspark_app/scripts   /producer_kakfa.py).
+You could change the publish_emb.sh script to stream data from a different sensor.
+By default, we have choosen emb3:

   ```
   cd /scripts